DevOps & Cloud Infrastructure Roadmap: From Containers to Cloud-Native Deployments

 DevOps & Cloud Infrastructure Roadmap

-DevOps bridges the gap between development and operations—developers write code, operations teams keep it running.
+DevOps bridges the gap between development and operations — developers write code, operations teams keep it running.
 This roadmap teaches you the full spectrum: how to package applications in containers, orchestrate them at scale with Kubernetes, automate deployments with CI/CD, manage infrastructure as code, and operate reliably in the cloud.
-Whether you’re a developer who wants to own your code to production or an ops engineer modernizing your infrastructure, these skills are essential.
+Whether you are a developer who wants to own your code to production or an ops engineer modernizing your infrastructure, these skills are essential.

-You’ll learn practical, production-proven patterns used at companies of all sizes—from startups shipping fast to enterprises needing governance and compliance.
-By the end, you’ll be able to design, build, and operate cloud-native infrastructure.
+You will learn practical, production-proven patterns used at companies of all sizes — from startups shipping fast to enterprises needing governance and compliance.
+By the end, you will be able to design, build, and operate cloud-native infrastructure.

 Before You Start